lvgl/docs_old/en/overview/object.md

 Every objects type has its own **create** function with a unified prototype.
 It needs two parameters:
-- A pointer the parent object.
+- A pointer to the *parent* object.
 To create a screen give *NULL* as parent.
-- Optionally, a pointer to copy object with the same type to copy it.
-This copy object can be *NULL* to not perform the copy operation.
+- Optionally, a pointer to *copy* object with the same type to copy it.
+This *copy* object can be *NULL* to avoid the copy operation.

 Independently from the object type, a common variable type `lv_obj_t` is used.
 This pointer can be used later to set or get the attributes of the object.